 Ultimately, she attributes her success to her parents who encouraged her with a strong work ethic.
 They were Dr. Hightower’s biggest inspirations in her mission to making a difference in other people’s lives.
 To this day, she considers her biggest professional accomplishment as having the ability to improve the quality of life for her patients.

 Dr. Indrani Hightower has been the recipient of many prestigious awards throughout her career, such as the 2010 Top Physician Award.
 She also became Board Certified in Psychiatry and Neurology and is a member of the American Association of Neurology and the FLA Medical Association.

-Dr. Hightower is the mother of seven-year-old twins which were conceived after many years of in vitro fertilization.
+Dr. Hightower is the mother of ten-year-old twins which were conceived after many years of in vitro fertilization.
 She is very proud of them since they both know all parts of the human brains and all 12 cranial nerves.
 At age 36, while 5 months pregnant with her twins, Dr. Hightower permanently lost the central vision of her left eye due to a pregnancy complication.
 However, this did not deter her from practicing – she feels that this loss actually gave Dr. Indrani Hightower more compassion and more empathy for her patients who had also lost permanent neurologic function, and she believes that this has made her a better physician.
 Her motto is “I have been blessed with one good eye, and this is all that I need to see my patients, and I have been blessed with one bad eye, and this is all that I need to understand my patients.”

 In her spare time, Dr. Hightower enjoys playing guitar, painting portraits, and reading science fiction stories.
 She aspires to write a science fiction novel one day.